computerscienceiscool/llm-tools/docs/file-reading-guide.md

-# File Reading Guide - `<read>` Command
+# File Reading Guide - `<open>` Command

 ## Overview

-The `<read>` command allows LLMs to read file contents from the repository in a secure, containerized manner.
+The `<open>` command allows LLMs to read file contents from the repository in a secure, containerized manner.
 Files are accessed through isolated Docker containers to ensure read operations cannot compromise the host system.

 **Security**: All file reads are executed in minimal Alpine Linux containers with read-only access to the repository, providing defense-in-depth security even for simple read operations.

 ## How It Works

-When an LLM includes a `<read>` command, the tool:
+When an LLM includes a `<open>` command, the tool:
 1. **Validates the path** - Ensures path is within repository bounds
 2. **Creates I/O container** - Spins up minimal Alpine container (default: llm-runtime-io:latest)
 3. **Mounts repository read-only** - Repository mounted at `/workspace`